On the Number of Rainbow Spanning Trees in Edge-Colored Complete Graphs: Proof of Theorem

 \item[(R3)] For $1 \leq a < i$, $\varphi(v_{i}r_{i}) \neq \varphi(r_{a}v_{a})$, \item[(R4)] For $i < b < k$, $\varphi(v_{i}r_{i}) \neq \varphi(r_{k}r_{b})$, \item[(R5)] $\varphi(v_{i}r_{i}) \neq \varphi(r_{k}w_k)$, \item[(R6)] For $1 \leq a < i$, $\varphi(v_{i}r_{i}) \neq \varphi(r_{k}w'_a)$, \item[(R7)] For $2 \leq i < k$, $\varphi(v_{i}r_{i}) \neq \varphi(r_{k}\alpha)$,\\ where $\alpha$ is the vertex such that $\varphi(w_{k}\alpha) = \varphi(r_kw_{i-1})$, \item[(R8)] For $i = 1$ and for $1 \leq c < k$, $\varphi(v_{1}r_{1}) \neq \varphi(r_{k}\alpha)$,\\ for each vertex $\alpha$ incident with the edge of color $\varphi(r_{k}w_{k})$ in $T_c^{k-1}$, \item[(R9)] For $2 \leq i < k$, $1 \leq a < i$, and for $i \leq b < k$, $\varphi(v_{i}r_{i}) \neq \varphi(r_{k}\alpha)$,\\ for each vertex $\alpha$ incident with the edge of color $\varphi(r_{k}w_{i-1})$ in $T_a^{k}$ and in $T_b^{k-1}$, \item[(R10)] For $1 \leq i < k$, $\varphi(v_iw_k) \neq \varphi(r_ir_k)$, \item[(R11)] For $1 \leq d \leq k-2$, $\varphi(v_{k-1}r_{k-1}) \neq \varphi(w_kr_d)$. \end{itemize}

 From the observation in $(\ref{Lcardinality})$, we know that $\left\vert L_{k-1}^* \right\vert \geq 2m - 3k^2 + 6k - 3$.

-An upper bound for the number of vertices eliminated through items (R2 - R11) as candidates for $v_i$ is achieved when $i = k -1$.
-In this case, the number of vertices eliminated by R2, R3, ..., R11 is $(k-2),(k-2), 0, 1, (k-2), 1, 0, 2(k-1), 1, (k-2)$ respectively, the sum of which is $6k - 7$.
+As $i$ increases, the number of vertices eliminated in each item increases or is constant, except for (R4) and (R8).
+However, we observe here that the number eliminated in items (R3) and (R4) is $(i-1) + (k-i-1) = (k-2)$, a constant, and the number eliminated in (R8) and (R9) is $2i$, which is maximized when $i = k-1$.
+Therefore, an upper bound for the number of vertices eliminated through items (R2) - (R11) as candidates for $v_i$ is achieved when $i = k -1$.
+When $i = k-1$, the number of vertices eliminated by (R2), (R3), ..., (R11) is $(k-2),(k-2), 0, 1, (k-2), 1, 0, 2(k-1), 1, (k-2)$ respectively, the sum of which is $6k - 7$.
 Now, since the induction hypothesis includes the condition $k \leq \Omega$, we can observe the following.